 Being vulnerable to a breach of confidential information is a nightmare for any business, regardless of size.
 Although the number of data breaches has gone down by 33% in the first half of 2020, data privacy remains a critical matter to business owners.
 Working with an offshore software development company might include cloud data storage and information exchange via collaborative tools.
 While this looks like an opportunity for a data breach, SMEs and startups can apply preventative actions by requesting the following:

 - Security Protocols

-All of the above should cover matters like data storage and storing method, development platform, intellectual property (when applicable).
+All the above should cover matters like data storage and storing method, development platform, and intellectual property (when applicable).

-Having a comprehensive understanding of the business is a must for any offshore team to fulfill their duties successfully.
+Having a comprehensive understanding of the business is a must for any offshore team to fulfill its duties successfully.
 Otherwise, the project outcome may fail to solve the client’s business needs.
-To determine whether the potential partner has sufficient experience about the business domain, SME and start-up owners can look into their past projects when researching, as well as test their knowledge through interviews and kick-off meetings.
-Furthermore, business domain breakdowns from clients are tremendous support to the offshore team.
+To determine whether the potential partner has sufficient experience in the business domain, SME and startup owners can look into their past projects when researching, as well as test their knowledge through interviews and kick-off meetings.
+Furthermore, business domain breakdowns from clients are a tremendous support to the offshore team.
 They help them ask good questions and be proactive in solving problems.

 There are pros and cons to working with offshore software development companies.
 However, as long as SME and startup owners evaluate the partnership carefully, outsourcing proves to be an excellent investment to help the business thrive.